meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Javascript bug fix
+* Added scroll pause option for showing first tick on it

 = 2.3.6 =
 * Javascript bug fix
 * Added scroll pause option for showing first tick on it